PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening another pull request.

-The latest implementation unit centralizes the repeated post-rewrite literal static-shape cache update for aligned binary, Resize, and Pool statements in the Torch-free `pytorch_fast_precanonicalize_policy.py` owner.
-The orchestrator remains 308 lines at this checkpoint, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader fast-precanonicalize extraction.
+The latest implementation unit co-locates successful NHWC AveragePool bridge layout-set and static-shape state application with its existing Torch-free policy rewrite.
+The orchestrator is 294 lines at this checkpoint, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader fast-precanonicalize extraction.